zynksoftware/Zynk-Workflow/docs/_documentation/ACT-Connector/Connecting-to-ACT!.md

 redirect_from: "/article/448-connecting-to-act"
 title: Connecting to ACT!
 ---
-All of the tasks in the [ACT!]] connector require a Connection to ACT!.
-To find out more, see [[Managing Connections](act!]]-connector-require-a-connection-to-act!.-to-find-out-more, see-[[managing-connections).
+All of the tasks in the [ACT](act) connector require a Connection to ACT!.
+To find out more, see [Managing Connections](managing-connections).

 You must specify the ACT!
 Connection you would like to use on each of the ACT! tasks.
 To specify the connection, select the appropriate entry from the dropdown as seen in the screenshot below.
 Alternatively, once you have set up the ACT! connection that you would like to use, you can make this the default for any tasks which require this connection type, which means that you don't need to select the connection for every new task that you add to the Workflow.